ianhernandezz/UCF-VIRT-DATA-PT-10-2021-U-B/10-Lessons-Web-Scraping/Assignment_Resources/README.md

 # Challenge Expanded Instructions
 The objective of this challenge is for learners to scrape high-resolution images of Mars’ hemispheres and titles, update the Mongo database, and modify the `index.html` file so the webpage contains all the information collected in this module as well as the full-resolution images and titles of the four hemispheres.

-## Deliverable 1: Scrape Full-Resolution Mars Hemisphere mages and Titles
+## Deliverable 1: Scrape Full-Resolution Mars Hemisphere images and Titles

 For the first deliverable, we are asking the learners to scrape high-resolution images of Mars’ hemispheres and their titles.